AI Marking and Feedback: A Teacher's Guide [2026]Teacher using AI-powered marking tools to provide feedback on student work

 Mathematics

 Practical example: Set a Year 7 fractions homework on Hegarty Maths.
-The platform marks it overnight and produces a class summary showing that 18 of 28 pupils struggled with converting mixed numbers.
+The platform marks it overnight and produces a class summary showing that 18 of 28 learners struggled with converting mixed numbers.
 You now have diagnostic data before the next lesson, without marking a single paper.

 Science

 Practical example: Use Educake for a Year 10 biology quiz on cell division.
-The platform auto-marks 20 recall questions and flags three pupils who consistently confuse mitosis and meiosis.
+The platform auto-marks 20 recall questions and flags three learners who consistently confuse mitosis and meiosis.
 For the two 6-mark "explain" questions, you mark those yourself, using the quiz data to target your written feedback.

 Humanities